Describe how magnetic energy works.

 Students are familiar with many items powered by motors: fans, microwave ovens, garbage disposals, electric can openers, washers and dryers, electric toothbrushes, hair dryers, CD players, most power tools, and more!

 What is an electric motor?
 Simply put, it’s a device that converts electrical energy into mechanical energy.
-In this lesson, students will play a game that demonstrates electric current, explore how an electric current can create a magnet, and build their own electric motors.
+In these lessons, students will play a game that demonstrates electric current, explore how an electric current can create a magnet, and build their own electric motors.

 A motor contains both electromagnets and permanent magnets which attract and repel one another.
 You can make a simple electromagnet by winding wire around a nail and connecting the wire to a battery.
 While the electric current is flowing, the nail becomes an electromagnet and has a north and south pole.
 When you bring a permanent magnet near the electromagnet, the two ‘like’ (or similar) poles will repel each other, and unlike poles will attract.